MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

       ![Request History for a solution](media/almacceleratorpowerplatform-components/aa4pp-request-history.png "Request History for a solution")

-1. For Production, you can either need to go into **advanced settings** for the deployment and choose the main branch used to trigger the deployment to production or create the PR directly in DevOps
+1. For Production, you can either need to go into **advanced settings** for the deployment and choose the main branch used to trigger the deployment to production or create the PR directly in DevOps.
    [!INCLUDE[footer-include](../../includes/footer-banner.md)]